HoboChen/hoboreadpapers/distributed-system/00-google-5.md

 GFS provides an atomic append operation called *record append*, which the client only provides data and GFS decides the offset.
 Record append is heavily used.

 Like the write flow, but there is extra logic.
 After the client pushing data to all replicas, it will send requests to the primary.
 The primary will check to see if appending the record to the current chunk would cause the chunk to the maximum size(64MB).
-If so, it pads the chunk to 64MB, and tell other replicas to do so and then replies to the client that the operation should be retried.
+If so, it pads the chunk to 64MB, and tell other replicas to do so and then replies to the client that the operation should be retried on the next new chunk.
 Record append is restricted to be at most 1/4 of 64MB to deal with fragmentation.

 If a record append fails at any replica, the client retires the operation.
 GFS does not guarantee that all replicas are bytewise identical.
 And with padding, if the atomic append operation is success, the data must have been written at the same offset of all chunks.